HarshRajVardhan/teacher-portal/README.md

 # teacher-portal

-1. first copy respositry and then come to teacher-portal folder and run the command in terminal is npm i.
+1. Firstly, copy the repository and navigate to the 'teacher-portal' folder.
+Then, run the following command in the terminal: npm i.
-2. after that run the database which is MongoDB.
+2. After that, start the MongoDB database.
-3. Then in teacher-folder to run the command node server.js before run the command make sure the dtabase is open in the machine.
+3. Next, go to the 'teacher-folder' and run the command 'node server.js'.
+Before running this command, please ensure that the database is active on your machine.
-4. Then in the browser we used this URL http://localhost:5000/.
-5. First the register the user the Login the user.
+4. Finally, in your browser, access the following URL: http://localhost:5000/.
+Register the user and then proceed to log in.